enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

     When a test fails a pdb session is triggered.
 Allows interactive inspection of failed test data.

+``--changeset=str`` default: latest
+    Changeset to use in simulation repo.
+If supplied, make clean && make is also run

 **Flags for storing, comparing against different standards**

 ``--answer-store`` default: False